About Us

 What I love about the RCSWA

-I love that it is such a positive, enthusiastic organisation where people get totally involved in sharing their knowledge and bring other people in to see the possibilities of living in rural WA.
+I love that it is such a positive and enthusiastic organisation where people share their knowledge and help others see the wonderful possibilities of living and working in rural WA.

 What I love about the RCSWA